HomeGuidesAPI ReferenceChangelog

 3. dataValue - The amount of consumption/demand for that period and date range.

-To include the customer’s tax rate, you will need to add a rate to the tariff when you make your calculation request.
+To include the customer’s tax rate, add a rate to the tariff when you make your calculation request.
 This is done through a rateInputs object.
-For more information on including tax rates in your calculations, review our [How-to on Including Taxes][handle_taxes].
+For more information on including tax rates in your calculations, review Handle Taxes.

 You will need to pass rate criteria properties (such as the connection type) to drive which rates are applied and to improve the overall accuracy of your calculation.
 The calculator will default these tariff properties to the most likely values but you can override these values with the customer’s bill specifics.
 There is often an indication of the customer’s connection type either in the tariff code or somewhere else on the bill.

-In the section below entitled "Are you sure you have the correct Rate Criteria Properties?" we show you how to double-check the results to refine these values, but you can also look at our Rate Criteria How-To for more details on this important step.
+In the section below about confirming rate criteria properties, we show you how to double-check the results to refine these values.
+You can also read Improving Calculation Accuracy with Rate Criteria Properties for more details on this important step.

 1. groupBy - At what period (MONTH, DAY, HOUR) would you like the calculation results returned?
 Grouping by month with "billingPeriod": true provides the same view of the charges as most utility bills.